Parameters of Hecke algebras for Bernstein components of p-adic groups: Hecke algebra parameters for simple groups

 \subsection{Principal series of split groups}

 \ The affine Hecke algebras for Bernstein blocks in the principal series of split groups were worked out in \cite{Roc1}, under some mild assumptions on the residual characteristic of $F$.
 In particular, for roots $\alpha \in \Sigma_{\mc O,\mu}$ one finds $q_\alpha = q_F$ and $q_{\alpha*} = 1$.
 We will derive the same conclusion in a different way, which avoids any restrictions on the residual characteristic.
+Using a little input from \cite{BeDe} we will evaluate the intertwining operators \eqref{eq:1.2} directly, which is instructive but unfortunately seems infeasible outside the principal series.
+While the results in this paragraph are not original and the kind of calculation is also not new, we have been unable to locate such computations in the literature in the generality that is required for \cite{SolLLCQ}.
+The closest we found is \cite[\S 3]{Cas}, which however applies only when the underlying characters of tori are unramified.

 Let $\mc G$ be a split connected reductive $F$-group.
 We may assume that $\mc G$ is a Chevalley group, so defined over $\Z$.
 Let $\mc T$ be a maximal $F$-split torus of $\mc G$ and write $T = \mc T (F)$.
 We consider an inertial equivalence class $\mf s = [T,\sigma ]_G$, where $\sigma$ is a character of $T$ that fulfills Condition \ref{cond:3.1}.